awsdocs/amazon-ecs-developer-guide/doc_source/example_user_data_scripts.md

 + Enables IAM roles for tasks\.
 + Sets `json-file` and `awslogs` as the available logging drivers\.

-You can use this script for your own container instances \(provided that they are launched from the Amazon ECS\-optimized Windows AMI\), but be sure to replace the `-Cluster windows` line to specify your own cluster name \(if you are not using a cluster called `windows`\)\.
+You can use this script for your own container instances \(provided that they are launched from the Amazon ECS\-optimized Windows Server AMI\), but be sure to replace the `-Cluster windows` line to specify your own cluster name \(if you are not using a cluster called `windows`\)\.

 ```
 <powershell>